monetacoin/bitcoinstats/README.md

 **GEOIPPATH** : This constant defines where to find GeoIP.dat for geolocation.

-**BOTLIMIT** : This constant defines how many requests an IP can make per day before it is blacklisted for a full month if requests look like automated bot requests.
+**BOTLIMIT** : This constant defines how many requests an IP can make per day before it is blacklisted for the day if requests look like automated bot requests.

-**DOSLIMIT** : This constant defines how many requests an IP can make per day before it is blacklisted for a full month.
+**DOSLIMIT** : This constant defines how many requests an IP can make per day before it is blacklisted for the day.

 ## Replay database